aframevr/aframe/docs/introduction/getting-started.md

 - Download the [Mongoose](https://www.cesanta.com/products/binary) application
   and open it from the same directory as your HTML file.
+- Run `python -m SimpleHTTPServer` in a terminal in the same directory as your HTML file.
 - Use Node and npm to start the local server with `npm install && npm run start`.

 [angle]: https://www.npmjs.com/package/angle